KYHC Membership - what to expect

 Spring season goes from April till early June

-For spring season we only have one practice a week
+For spring season we have one, 1 hour practice per week

 The season is roughly 20-30 games.
 This depends on each team.
 Our league play is typically 20 games. (pre-tier / post-tier / playoffs) A seeding round and post-seeding season play and playoffs.
 Tournaments are 3-4 games each and teams may schedule scrimmages on top of all this.

-For Coyotes levels we have a Balance Ice Time (B.I.T.) rule that will require the coaches to try to keep all player ice time fairly close during games.
+For Coyotes levels we have a Balance Ice Time (B.I.T.) rule that will require the coaches to keep all player ice time fairly close during the season for league games.

-At the KYHC we are a teaching organization.
+At KYHC we are a teaching organization.
 We are here to teach everyone the game of hockey no matter the skill level.
+We highly encourage prospective players to go through Learn to Skate and beginner hockey programming with Ice Valley Centre but it is not a requirement.

 One tournament is included in our fees.
-Each team has the ability to do more if parents all agree.
+Each team has the ability to do more at an additional cost.

 Typically we look at tournaments during Thanksgiving, MLK day, and Presidents day holiday weekends.

-Our Coyotes coaching staff is made up of parent volunteers, some with prior youth playing experience and some that learned the game later in life.
-All are subjected to background checks, coaching training modules and classes.
+Our Coyotes coaching staff is mostly made up of parent volunteers, some with prior youth playing experience and some that learned the game later in life.
+We are also lucky to have experienced non-parent coaches on our coaching staff as well.
+All coaches are subject to background checks, coaching training modules and classes.
 We continue working with every coach at every level to ensure that we are hitting the right benchmarks in player development.
 Skate, Skate, Skate, Pass, Pass, Shoot is a big part of what we want to accomplish at every level.

 Squirts: Skating better and puck control.
 This will be more difficult skating and edge work.
 We will push to include skating with pucks and a little passing as they progress.
 If you can skate and can skate with a puck passing becomes easy to teach.